 If your application meets the requirements of the scheme, you will receive a letter with a grant agreement.
 This agreement will include what your company has agreed to provide, and how much funding you will receive from the Kickstart Scheme.

 If your application does not meet the requirements of the scheme, DWP will provide feedback.
 You can submit a new application with further information.
 There is no limit to the number of times you can apply for funding, however there is no legal right of appeal.

 After you have agreed and signed your grant agreement, you will need to provide job descriptions for each of the job placements, including what candidates need to do to apply.
 If you have applied through a Gateway, they will send the job descriptions to DWP.
-DWP work coaches will then match suitable candidates to the job placements, and you will be able to interview the candidates matched to your job placement can then apply for your new roles.
+DWP work coaches will then match suitable candidates to the job placements, and you will be able to interview the candidates matched to your job placements.
 As the employer, you can choose who to employ but you will only obtain funding if you appoint a young person that DWP have introduced.

 You will receive initial setup costs when you have confirmed the young person has started work, is enrolled on your payroll and is being paid through PAYE.
-DWP will use information from HMRC to check that the young person is still employed and will pay the grant in arrears.
+DWP will use information from HMRC to check that the young person is still employed and will pay the grant in monthly arrears.
 DWP may contact you or the young person during the job placement to check what employability support has been offered.
 This is to make sure the young person has the best experience from the scheme.